Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 The DNS policy targeting this gateway will apply to both myapp.hcpapps.net and other.hcpapps.net

-However there is still significant value even with this limitation.
+However, there is still significant value even with this limitation.
 This limitation is something we will likely revisit in the future

 ## Background Docs